Bull ray: Conservation and status

 On a global scale, Aetomylaeus bovinus is classified as Critically Endangered.
 The bull ray is now part of the 53% of elasmobranchs native to the Mediterranean Sea that are at risk of extinction and require urgent action to conserve their population and habitats.
 Bull rays appear to be extremely rare throughout the Mediterranean region and their current population trend is highly suspected to be decreasing (by 80% during the last 45 years according to IUCN).
 There are currently no species-specific measures in place.
 Much research is required on the bull ray's population, size, trend, habitat, ecology, and threats.
 In order to protect the bull ray, its habitat needs to be protected, its harvest monitored and managed, and implementation of education and awareness programs could be beneficial.

 Distribution and habitat

 The full distribution of the bull ray is uncertain but it is known to be found in the Mediterranean Sea, the Black Sea, the eastern Atlantic Ocean between Portugal and Guinea, the Atlantic from north of Saldanha Bay in western South Africa and round the rest of the South African coast into the Indian Ocean up to Maputo Bay in southern Mozambique, also Zanzibar and Kenya.

 It is found between the surf zone and depths of 65 m or more and also enters estuaries and lagoons.
+Some of these shallow coastal habitats may function as nursery areas, such as in Malta.

-It frequents both the bottom and the surface and sometimes leaps from the water.
+The species frequents both the bottom and the surface and sometimes leaps from the water.

-The population size, trend, habitat, ecology and dynamic of the species remain unknown, however, like many members of the family Myliobatidae, Aetomylaeus bovinus is a potential migratory species.
+Various aspects of the ecology and distribution of the species remain unknown, such as population size, trends, and movement dynamics.
+However, like many members of the family Myliobatidae, Aetomylaeus bovinus is a migratory species, with some tagged specimens off South Africa demonstrating migrations in excess of 900 km, and seasonal Philopatry.